Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Louisville and its opponents have gone over the current 55.5-point total in five of 11 games (45.5%) this season.

-- The combined points per game average of the two teams, 62.9, is 7.4 points greater than Tuesday's over/under.
+- Tuesday's over/under is 7.4 points lower than the two team's combined 62.9 points per game average.

-- These two squads combine to allow 46.1 points per game, 9.4 fewer than this contest's over/under.
+- This contest's over/under is 9.4 points above the 46.1 these two squads combine to allow per game this season.

-- Cardinals games this season feature an average total of 59.9 points, a number 4.4 points higher than Tuesday's over/under.
+- The Cardinals and their opponents have scored an average of 59.9 points per game in 2021, 4.4 more than Tuesday's total.

-- The 47 PPG average total in Falcons games this season is 8.5 points fewer than this game's over/under.
+- In 2021, games involving the Falcons have averaged a total of 47 points, 8.5 fewer than this game's set over/under.

 Louisville Stats and Trends

-- This season, the Cardinals have an ATS record of 3-3 in their six games as a favorite of 1.5 points or more.
+- Louisville has played 12 games, with six wins against the spread.

-- Louisville's games this year have gone over the point total five times in 11 opportunities (45.5%).
+- This season, the Cardinals have an against the spread record of 3-3 in their six games as a favorite of 1.5 points or more.

-- When Louisville puts up more than 19.1 points, it is 6-4 against the spread and 6-5 overall.
+- Louisville's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Louisville is 6-5 against the spread and 6-6 overall when the team churns out more than 288.2 yards.
+- Louisville is 6-4 against the spread and 6-5 overall in games when it scores more than 19.1 points.

-- This year, the Cardinals have 13 turnovers, three fewer than the Falcons have takeaways (16).
+- Louisville is 6-5 against the spread and 6-6 overall when the team picks up more than 288.2 yards.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.